 Details

-An initial cold frontal system will usher in an unseasonably chilly air mass into the Northern Plains/Upper Midwest/Great Lakes and it is likely to produce some well needed rainfall in the Mid-Atlantic region and Northeast US from late Thursday into Thursday night.
+An initial cold frontal system will usher in an unseasonably chilly air mass into the Northern Plains/Upper Midwest/Great Lakes on Thursday and it is likely to produce some well needed rainfall in the Mid-Atlantic region and Northeast US from late Thursday into Thursday night.
 Map courtesy NOAA, tropicaltidbits.com

 To begin with, the overall humidity, which has been exceptionally low in recent weeks, will begin to become more noticeable again during the Thursday, Friday and Saturday time period.
 In addition, temperatures will climb back to more uncomfortable levels with mid-to-upper 80’s on the table in some spots for afternoon highs during the next few days.